ivan-kleshnin/unredux/README.md

 # Unredux

 This repo features a number of realistic apps built without (frontend) frameworks.
-We use a dataflow similar to CycleJS built on [React](https://facebook.github.io/react/) and [Kefir](https://kefirjs.github.io).
+We use a dataflow similar to CycleJS built on [Kefir](https://kefirjs.github.io) and [React](https://facebook.github.io/react/).

-We weren't happy with architectures Redux, VueJS, MobX, GrapQL end up with, so we decided to codify our own approach.
-Like CycleJS it's 100% reactive.
-Unlike CycleJS it doesn't attempt to isolate side-effects in drivers (see our docs for more information).
+We weren't happy with clunky imperative architectures Redux, VueJS, MobX, and GrapQL apps end up with, so we decided to codify our own approach.
+Like CycleJS, it's 100% reactive (declarative in time!).
+Unlike CycleJS, it doesn't hide effects in drivers.
+See docs for more details about our motivations and design decisions.

-We propose to start with Examples.
-If you like what you see – continue with Tutorials or Docs.
+We propose to start with shallow look at **Examples**.
+If you like what you see there (code layout, clarity, etc) – continue with **Tutorials** or **Docs** before you really start digging into how Examples work.

+Don't expect to understand everything from the first read.
+But, we ensure you, the end result is much simplier and scalable than everything you can hope to build with Redux, VueJS and even CycleJS.
+Our main goal is to keep code super tiny and super clean.
+We hate enterprise and we hope you'll understand why after seeing this project.

+One more thing.
+The proposed architecture fits perfectly for **all** interactive apps: including static site generator (with watch mode), browser games, console games, etc.
+It's not limited to frontend by no means.
+We hope to add corresponding examples with time.

 ## Docs